: Kenji Sugahara / dronescape

 Photo by Rich Clement

 It’s easy to see the city without a car, thanks to the 4T trail, a self-guided tour via train, trail, tram and trolley.
 The iconic Portland Aerial Tram climbs 500 feet from the South Waterfront to Oregon Health & Science University’s main campus on Marquam Hill.
-The three-minute ride to the top costs $4.70.
-(It’s free to ride the tram downhill.)
+Buy a ticket for the 3-minute ride to the top, admire the panoramic views and catch the free roundtrip downhill.

 Photo by Robbie McClaran